siddhartha-komodo/slate/source/includes/_131-rawtransactions.md

 If `verbose=0`, the method returns a string that is serialized, hex-encoded data for `transaction_id`.
 If `verbose` is non-zero, the method returns an object with information about `transaction_id`.

 <aside class="notice">
-  This method relies on the `txindex` runtime parameter, which is enabled by default on all KMD-based chains.
-Disabling `txindex` will cause this method to malfunction.
+  This method relies on the <b>txindex</b> runtime parameter, which is enabled by default on all KMD-based chains.
+Disabling <b>txindex</b> will cause this method to malfunction.
 </aside>

 ### Arguments: